 All parent(s)/carer(s) are expected to submit their school preference application for primary & secondary admissions by the published closing date.
-However there are sometimes reasons why a change of preference might be requested.
-The Local Authority will only allow them to be changed if there is a genuine reason for doing so, for example, if the family has recently moved address.
+However there are sometimes reasons why a change of preference might be requested including where a house move takes place.